coracle-social/how-to-nostr/book.md

 Another example of this data/behavior design flaw is the idea of event kind ranges.

-When the protocol was first built, there was no special behavior attached to event kinds.
-But eventually, kind `0` profile metadata events started clogging up relay databases with different versions of users' profiles.
-In order to avoid a bunch of redundant profile metadata events, it was decided that kind `0` should be "replaceable".
+The idea of an "event" is that it is a self-contained, irrevocable fact.
+But for some use cases, like `kind 0` profile metadata, only the most recent event by a given pubkey is really useful.
+So, in order to avoid a bunch of redundant profile metadata events, it was decided early on that kind `0` should be "replaceable".
 In other words, every time a user publishes a kind `0` event, the relay should delete all the old kind `0`s from that pubkey.

-This freed up room in the database, but it also eliminated the ability to fetch multiple versions of user metadata, which means that race conditions that occur as a result of updating user metadata in multiple places at the same time can no longer be resolved except by special purpose relays or services that retain all versions of your profile metadata.
+This freed up room in the database, but it also eliminated the ability to fetch multiple versions of profile metadata, which meant that race conditions that occur as a result of updating user metadata in multiple places at the same time could no longer be resolved except by special purpose relays or services that retain all versions of profile metadata.

 Events are amazing because their ID is the hash of their content, which makes them a "referentially transparent" data type.
 In other words, events are "content addressable" — if you have an event ID, you know the event is never going to change underneath you.